BBaoVanC/guides.stkc.win/content/posts/odysseyn1x.md

 [Odysseyn1x](https://github.com/raspberryenvoie/odysseyn1x/releases)
 - *Download `amd64` if you are on a 64-bit computer, otherwise use `i686`.*
-- *If you are using a device with an A9X processor, use [this](https://github.com/asdfugil/checkn1x_a9x_kerninfo_pongoOS/releases/tag/14.5-a9x-2) fork of Odysseyn1x.*
+- *If you are using a device with an A9X processor, use [asdfugil's fork](https://github.com/asdfugil/checkn1x_a9x_kerninfo_pongoOS/releases/tag/14.5-a9x-2) of Odysseyn1x.*

 [Ventoy](https://github.com/ventoy/Ventoy/releases)